 Gifts: Increasing conversions by helping customers find gifts faster

 Compounding the difficulty of choosing the right gift is the challenge of navigating the goods available on many e-commerce sites.
-(Recall that hard-to-navigate sites are one of the top frustrations reported by consumers.)
+(Recall that hard-to-navigate sites are a top frustration reported by consumers.)

 Retailers often have a huge product catalog to present, and making that information easily searchable is a difficult task.
 For example, click the “Theme” option on the LEGO site, and you’re met with 40 different styles of LEGO products to choose from.

-Aware of this difficult-to-navigate layout and shopper pain points around gift giving, LEGO turned to a Messenger chatbot.
+Aware of this pain point, LEGO turned to a Messenger chatbot.

-Rolled out during the 2017 Christmas season, LEGO’s “Ralph” bot is now available year-round.
-After asking a series of predetermined questions about personality, age, and budget, Ralph presents users with a link to either buy a recommended product.
+Rolled out during the 2017 Christmas season, LEGO’s Ralph bot is now available year-round.
+After asking a series of predetermined questions about personality, age, and budget, Ralph presents users with a link to buy a recommended product.

-The Messenger bot didn’t just help LEGO sell more products — personalizing the shopping process helped them sell more expensive products and drive more revenue.
+The Messenger bot didn’t just help LEGO sell more products — personalizing the shopping process helped it sell more expensive products and drive more revenue.

 In an era where curation and customization are defining features of the shopping experience, and where retailers are carrying more products than ever before, chatbots can be a powerful tool for adding a more personalized touch to the consumer experience — and for converting that customer-centricity into sales.

 Customer journey: Using Messenger to drive people back to brick-and-mortar